 The Affordable Care Act (ACA) was a health care reform law enacted in March of 2010.
 Also known as PPACA or Obamacare, the law aimed to make affordable health care available to more people.
 As part of that effort, the health insurance exchanges were mandated.
 The provisions in the act came into force in 2014 and radically changed the individual insurance marketplace in the US.
 Many of the terms and acronyms in this glossary were introduced into the lexicon as a result of the ACA.

-Generally speaking, in order to be eligible for the cost sharing reduction, income needs to be less than 250% of the Federal poverty level AND a silver metallic tier (more on that later) plan must be selected.
-Cost sharing reductions are only available on silver tier plans.
+Generally speaking, to be eligible for the cost-sharing reduction, income needs to be less than 250% of the Federal poverty level AND a silver metallic tier (more on that later) plan must be selected.
+Cost-sharing reductions are only available on silver tier plans.

 Effectuated enrollment measures the number of consumers who not only selected and enrolled in a plan but have also taken the additional steps necessary to keep their coverage in effect.
 Many public health exchanges don’t present a consolidated premium bill at enrollment; instead, the enrollee receives an initial invoice in the mail from their insurer.
 As a result, the difference between who enrolled and who has active coverage is usually a result of an individual not paying their first invoice on time.

 The Federal Poverty Level (FPL) is a measure of income used to determine eligibility for certain health insurance exchange benefits.
 FPL’s income measurement uses modified adjusted gross income (MAGI), usually similar to Adjusted Gross Income (AGI), which is generally is an individual’s taxable income.
 If an individual’s income is between 100% and 400% FPL, they’ll qualify for premium tax credits in the state and federal health insurance exchanges.
 Those whose income is below 138% FPL and whose state has expanded Medicaid coverage, qualify for Medicaid.